Crescent-chested warbler: Plumage and color

+Other characteristics

+Similar to the orange-crowned warbler and Nashville warbler (Vermivora ruficapuilla) in shape and size, the crescent-chested warbler is a small to medium sized bird with a small head and short tail.
+The crescent-chested warbler tends to be smaller than the orange-crowned warbler and have a rounder breast and longer beak.
+Similar to the orange-crowned warbler's quiet ship and the calls of the bridled titmouse, the crescent-chested warbler produces a softer sound but more profound and richer.

+Behaviors

+Breeding

 Crescent-chested warblers make their nests atop grassy tussocks or sheltered by a hill or bank near the ground.
-Usually they will have 1 - 2 broods a year.
+Usually they will have one or two broods a year.
 The female is believed to build the nest without help from the male, gathering moss, grass, conifer needles, and fine materials to line the nest.
 She will then lay approximately three plain white eggs.
 Incubation is estimated to last 12 – 14 days by the female.
 The chicks are altricial and are also brooded by the female, and fed by both sexes.
 The young stay in the nest for an estimated 8–10 days.
+During this time, the female will exhibitions of distraction displays, acting as if she is injured, in order to lure off predators.

+Age and sex differences

+There are a few differences between male and female crescent-chested warblers that signify its age and sex.
+For example, males tend to have more developed "crescents" on their chests when compared to females.
+Plumage on these birds can also signify their age.
+Juvenal plumage on the crescent-chested warblers consist of brown upper wings, and pale wing markings.
+Newly hatched chicks have dark brownish-gray down.